-series bounding the required reconstruction time/position to explicitly allow for time evolution.
-The principle is shown schematically in Figure 3c.
-If features, such as the slow/fast solar-wind transition, can be connected between subsequent time series, then the time smoothing can be performed along "connection lines" rather than along constant Carrington longitude lines.
+As will be shown in Section 3, corotation time smoothing provides improved reconstruction over simple back-in-time corotation, but it still does not explicitly account for the time evolution of solar-wind structures.
+Here, we match solar-wind structures in consecutive time series bounding the required reconstruction time/position to explicitly allow for time evolution.
+The principle is shown schematically in Fig. 3(c).
+If features, such as the slow/fast solarwind transition, can be connected between subsequent time series, then the time smoothing can be performed along 'connection lines' rather than along constant Carrington longitude lines.
 In the example shown, this would correctly identify fast wind at the reconstruction point.

-In order to systematically determine the connections between solar wind streams in two time series, we use an algorithm called 'dynamic time warping' (DTW, Sakoe & Chiba 1978; Keogh & Ratanamahatana 2005).
-DTW is used to measure similarity between temporal profiles, and is commonly used in automatic speech recognition to look for similar waveforms when people have different speech cadence.
-In geophysics, it can also be used as a metric of the agreement of two time series (Laperre et al. 2020), without overpenalising for small timing errors (Owens 2018).
-It has also been proposed as a way to project solar-wind stream fronts from observing spacecraft at the L1 point to the nose of the Earth's magnetopshere (Prchlik & Stevens 2018).
-Here, DTW will be used to assess the connection lines (or "warp paths") that connect similar features in two time series.
-For this purpose, we use the Meert et al. (2020) implementation in python.
+In order to systematically determine the connections between solar-wind streams in two time series, we use an algorithm called 'dynamic time warping' (Sakoe & Chiba 1978; Keogh & Ratanamahatana 2005).
+DTW is used to measure similarity between temporal profiles, and is commonly used in automatic speech recognition to look for similar waveforms when people have different speech cadences.
+In geophysics, it can also be used as a metric of the agreement of two time series (Laperre, Amaya & Lapenta 2020), without overpenalizing for small timing errors (Owens 2018).
+It has also been proposed as a way to project solar-wind stream fronts from observing spacecraft at the L1 point to the nose of the Earth's magnetosphere (Prchlik & Stevens 2018).
+Here, DTW will be used to assess the connection lines (or 'warp paths') that connect similar features in two time series.
+For this purpose, we use the Meert, Hendrickx & Craenendonck (2020) implementation in PYTHON.

-In brief, the DTW can be summarised as follows: For two data sequences, $A(a_1, a_2, a_3...a_M)$ and $B(b_1, b_2, b_3...b_N)$, we seek to match every index in A with one or more indices in B in a way that minimises the difference between the sequences.
+In brief, DTW can be summarized as follows: For two data sequences, $A(a_1, a_2, a_3, ..., a_M)$ and $B(b_1, b_2, b_3, ..., b_N)$, we seek to match every index in A with one or more indices in B in a way that minimizes the difference between the two sequences.
 This matching is subject to a number of rules (here written only for sequence A, though they also apply to B):